 The Land Conservation Act of 1965, commonly referred to as the Williamson Act, enables local governments to enter into contracts with private landowners for the purpose of restricting specific parcels of land to agriculture or related open space use.
 In return, landowners receive property tax assessments which are much lower than normal because they are based upon farming and open space uses as opposed to full market value.
-The project site is within the Estrella Agricultural Preserve Area and is subject to a Williamson Act contract.
+The project site does not include land within the Agriculture land use designation and is not within lands subject to a Williamson Act contract.